Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-Spicy Stir-fried calamari is a delicious dish with delicate, spicy, and savoury flavours.
+Today we are making a restaurant-quality spicy stir-fried calamari, which is a delicious dish with delicate, tangy, and savoury flavours.
 This recipe encompasses a fiery kick with soft textures.
-If you love seafood, you will enjoy stir-fried calamari (Ojingeo-bokkeum).
+If you love seafood, you will enjoy this stir-fried calamari.
+In South Korea, this dish is called Ojingeo-bokkeum.

-Squid has been a staple of Korean diets for a long time, and stir-fried calamari in gochujang is popular among locals who live along the Korean peninsula.
+Seafood has long been a staple of Korean diets, and combining the fermented red chili paste known as Gochujang with stir-fried calamari is popular among locals along the Korean peninsula.

 Fresh squid is tender with a chewy texture.
 It pairs perfectly with the gochujang sauce.
 Substitute with Shrimp, Prawns, or Chicken.
-Green chili, Onion, Scallions add crunch and flavour to the Spicy stir-fried calamari.
+Sauteed onions and garlic add a subtle nuttiness to this dish.

-Gochujang is a fermented chili paste from South Korea.
-It is deep red in colour, and its primary flavours are sweet and spicy.
-It is made with red chili peppers from Korea, which have a subtle heat, but they are not as hot as Mexican, Indian, or Chinese chilies.
+What is Gochujang?
+It is a fermented red chili paste from South Korea.
+It is deep maroon in colour, and its primary flavours are sweet and spicy.
+It is made with red chili peppers from Korea, which have a subtle heat, but they are not as hot as other chilies, such as

 Heat oil in a separate wok over medium-high heat.
-Add the onion and chives, and begin stir-frying.
-Ensure the vegetables are constantly moving in the pan; this will prevent them from burning.
-Gradually, the vegetables will soften and release water.
-They will caramelize and brown, developing a golden appearance.
+Add the onion and begin sautéing.
+Ensure the vegetables are constantly moving in the pan to prevent burning.
+Gradually, the sliced garlic cloves will soften and caramelize until brown, developing a golden appearance.

-Add the hot sauce, when the gochujang starts to simmer, tiny bubbles will appear on its surface; add the soy sauce.
-Next, add the ginger-garlic paste.
-Continue by adding the oyster sauce, gochugaru, sesame seed oil, and a little bit of olive oil.
+Add the sauce to the onions and garlic, the sauce will form tiny bubbles on its surface.
 When infused, these flavours will create a spicy, salty medley.
-Add the onions back into the pot.
 Stir the sauce to ensure that it is well combined.

-Allow the sauce to thicken for about two minutes, stirring occasionally to prevent it from burning.
+Add the calamari.
+Allow the sauce to thicken for about 2 minutes, then add three tablespoons of water whilst stirring occasionally to prevent it from burning.
 Once it has reached a thick consistency, the sauce is ready.
 It will have a glossy appearance.
-Taste the seasoning.
-You can add more gochugaru for heat.
-Turn off the heat and remove the pan from the stove.

-Add the calamari to the pan.
-Add the vegetables, followed by the premade red pepper sauce.
-Mix the ingredients to ensure that the calamari and vegetables are coated with the sauce.
+Mix the ingredients to ensure that the calamari is coated with the sauce.
+(You can add the rice cakes in at this point.)
 Increase the heat to medium and cook for five minutes.
 The calamari becomes tender as it mixes with the sauce.
-After five minutes, drizzle sesame seed oil on top for an extra nutty taste.
+After 5 minutes, drizzle sesame seed oil on top for an extra-nutty flavour.
 Give the Ojingeo-bokkeum one final stir and serve.

-Add garnishes such as toasted sesame seeds and chopped green onions or chives for extra flavour.
+Add garnishes such as toasted sesame seeds and chopped green onions or parsley for extra flavour.
+This incredible stir-fried calamari recipe hails from South Korea!
+If you are craving something spicy and extra delicious, then this is the recipe for you.

 You can store it in the fridge for two to three days.
 Reheat the ojingeo-bokkeum in a skillet on low heat.
 Freezing is also possible; however, the texture of the ojingeo-bokkeum will change.
 Make sure that it cools down completely, and then add it to a freezer-safe Tupperware or freezer packet.
 Freeze for one to two months.
 Reheat on the stove.